tejastechq/defectxray/cline_docs/activeContext.md

 ## Current State
 - **Phase**: Strategy
-- **Last Action**: Updated task instructions (Tasks 1, 3, 5, 6) and created planning documents (ODC Gap Handling, Customization Guide, Security Checklist, Prototype Plan, Task Dependency Flowchart) for DefectXray MVP.
+- **Last Action**: Attempted project analysis update to include task files in dependency trackers, but task instruction files (Tasks 1-6) in tasks/ directory are not mapped.
+Proceeding with manual dependency review based on task_dependency_flowchart.md.
 - **Task Progress**:
   - **Task 1 (Severity Mapping Rules)**: Updated with custom keyword validation warnings, configurable severity weights (70% Defect Type, 30% Activity), expanded validation dataset (20-30 defects from 3-4 CI/CD pipelines), and data collection plan for June 2025.
 Deliverables track 80% precision metric.
   - **Task 3 (Import Module)**: Updated with keyword priority default for parsing, flexible batch processing target (1-3 minutes for 10,000 defects), manual override analysis for MVP, expanded tool integration (Jira, Sentry, GitLab), and scalability for 100,000 defects.
   - **Task 5 (Reporting Dashboard)**: Updated with scalability for 100,000 defects, feedback widget for beta, and performance target (<2 seconds load for 1,000 defects).
   - **Task 6 (API Endpoints)**: Updated with OAuth 2.0, rate limiting (100/minute default, 500/minute max), audit logging, and scalability for 1,000 requests/minute.
   - **New Planning Documents**: Created ODC Gap Handling Strategy, Customization Guide, Security Checklist, Prototype Plan, and Task Dependency Flowchart to support MVP planning.
-- **Dependency Analysis**: Attempted to conduct dependency analysis for Tasks 1-6 to confirm Execution phase sequencing, but encountered technical issues with command execution.
-This needs to be resolved to finalize dependency checks.
+- **Dependency Analysis**: Task files in tasks/ directory not mapped in trackers despite project analysis update.
+Proceeding with manual dependency review using task_dependency_flowchart.md to confirm Execution phase sequencing.

 ## Decisions
 - **Prioritization**: Focused on updating task instructions with customization, scalability, and security requirements as per user feedback, targeting May 15, 2025, completion.
 - **Planning Documents**: Developed additional strategy documents by May 20, 2025, to address ODC integration, user customization, security, beta testing, and task sequencing.
-- **Dependency Analysis**: Deferred full analysis due to technical issues with `show-dependencies` command; will revisit once resolved to ensure accurate task sequencing for Execution phase.
+- **Dependency Analysis**: Opted for manual review of dependencies using task_dependency_flowchart.md due to technical issues with tracker mapping of task files; will revisit automated analysis if configuration updates are possible.

 ## Next Steps
-- **Dependency Analysis**: Resolve technical issues with dependency processor commands to complete analysis for Tasks 1-6 sequencing by May 15, 2025.
+- **Manual Dependency Review**: Finalize dependency sequencing for Tasks 1-6 based on task_dependency_flowchart.md by May 15, 2025, to prepare for Execution phase.
 - **User Feedback**: Await user confirmation on current plan direction, prioritized suggestions, and any further refinements.
 - **Strategy Completion**: Finalize any remaining strategy tasks and prepare for potential transition to Execution phase after dependency verification and user approval.